mja129/LogiCap/README.md

 MIT License (MIT)

-Copyright (c) 2011-2025 The Bootstrap Authors (replace with your project's copyright holders)
+Copyright (c) 2025 - Sean Shmulevich, Joseph Secosky, Mason McGinnis, Gabriel Schmidt

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal